cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 Unix time may be checked on most Unix systems by typing date +%s on the command line.

 In the general usage example, in the json response to general node hour usage, we see the start and end values returned.
-If start and end are not specified,
+If start and end are not specified, the start time is the exact date and time when the very first task (ever) completes.
+The end date is the current date and time.

 -----